beratkumru/Factors-Affecting-Students-Academic-Performance/README.md

 Although this phase focused on EDA, I ran a preliminary **Linear Regression** model to see if the variables could predict GPA when used together.

 * **Model Performance:** The model achieved an **R² Score of 0.86**, which is quite high.
-* **Insight:** Interestingly, unlike the simple correlation test, the regression model assigned a **positive coefficient** to *Sleep Duration* (+0.35).
+* **Insight:** Interestingly, unlike the simple correlation test, the regression model assigned a **positive coefficient** to Sleep Duration (+0.35).
 This suggests that when we control for attendance (Absences), sleep actually *does* have a positive impact on success.

 ### 6. Limitations and Future Work
 The main limitation encountered in this phase was the **small sample size (N=20)**.
-This explains why some hypothesis tests yielded non-significant p-values.
+This explains why some hypothesis tests yielded non-significant p-values (statistical noise).

+* **Next Steps (Phase 3):** I plan to refine the machine learning approach by using Random Forest to better classify student performance and potentially expand the dataset if possible to stabilize the behavioral trends.